What is Fat Transfer (Fat Grafting)?

 - Under-eye regions for dark circles

 - Tear trough

 If needed, the fat transfer procedure can be repeated to further improve these areas over time.
 Since most people want to avoid looking “overdone”, Dr. Fante is careful to achieve a natural appearance.
 Facial fat grafting can be safely performed in an ambulatory surgery center (ASC) or in our office surgery procedure room.
 This depends on the person’s health and the types of concomitant surgery that are planned.

 Can You Combine Fat Transfer with Other Procedures?

 After the fat transfer surgery, there is always some swelling and bruising the first day.
 This swelling subsides over 7-10 days.
 Pain is typically minimal, and patients with quickly resume quiet activities.

 Much like the fat transfer procedure, FDA approved fillers can be used to contour the face and add volume to rejuvenate the lips, cheeks, under-eye regions for dark circles and the tear trough, upper eyelids, eyebrows, temples, lines around the mouth, and jaw lines.
 Modern facial fillers, lasting from about six months to two years, can be injected in minutes, and are very popular.

-Although the vast majority are pleased with the results, first-timers also like the idea that the fillers are reversible and can be dissolved if they’re not happy.
+The majority of patients are happy with the results.
+First-timers also like the idea that the fillers are reversible and can dissolve if they’re not happy.
 The possibility of bruising and the fact that the fillers are temporary are the primary downsides.
 Instead, the transfer of body fat to the face is more permanent.